-The likes of Tyson Fury and Canelo Alvarez have been stripped in the past, proving the IBF is not concerned by superstar reputation.
+The likes of Tyson Fury and Canelo Alvarez have been stripped in the past, proving the IBF is not concerned with superstar reputation.

-Praised by the majority of fans for being a stickler to stipulations, the IBF have recieved further kudos for resisting the urge to add more trinkets.
+Praised by the majority of fans for being a stickler to stipulations, the IBF has received further kudos for resisting the urge to add more trinkets.

-Whilst the WBC, WBA and WBO have all added to their collection, the IBF have joined the IBO in remaining steadfast on one per division.
+While the WBC, WBA, and WBO have all added to their collection, the IBF has joined the IBO in remaining steadfast on one per division.

-Obviously, this discounts ranking titles which have virtually been everpresent.
+This discounts ranking titles that have virtually been present.
 Those International or Inter-Continental stepping stones are a much-needed definition of which fighters deserve to be rated.

 Despite plenty of frowns, and in a shocking move, WBA bosses decided to launch the WBA ‘Gold’ championship in 2019.
 A belt some promoters instantly attempted to pass off as a genuine crown.

-By that time, WBO President Paco Valcarcel had already followed the WBA with a ‘Super’ title for exceptional achievement.
+By then, WBO President Paco Valcarcel had followed the WBA with a ‘Super’ title for exceptional achievement.

-WBC President Mauricio Sulaiman does faces some criticism for his choice of adding ‘special’ belts to big events.
-But it’s sad that some protesters don’t realize they are simply a one-off.
+WBC President Mauricio Sulaiman is criticized for his choice of adding ‘special’ belts to significant events.
+But, sadly, some protesters don’t realize they are simply a one-off.

 The WBC Silver is accepted more often than not as a ranking belt.
 Although the WBC Franchise belt seems to be the one people have the most problem with.

-This, is alongside the WBC ‘Diamond’ belt, are a target for abuse regularly.
+This, alongside the WBC ‘Diamond’ belt, is a target for abuse regularly.

 Ditching those ‘special one-off’ titles and the Diamond version could go a long way to the World Boxing Council earning more praise from fans.
 After all, they do possess the original and most-coveted green and gold belt.

-IBF President Daryl Peoples, alongside Ed Levine of the IBO, fully deserve credit, though.
-Both do not adhere to obvious pressure to please every promotional company out there.
+IBF President Daryl Peoples, alongside Ed Levine of the IBO, fully deserves credit.
+Both do not adhere to apparent pressure to please every promotional company.

-There’s only one IBF and IBO championship in circulation.
-Something the majority of the sport would like to see across the board with no grey areas.
+There’s only one IBF and IBO championship in circulation—something most of the sport would like to see with no grey areas.